ziapeltagames/lavender-hack/RULES.md

-# Lavender Hack

-This document will eventually be broken out into multiple sections.
-For now, though, it is consolidated here.
-This is mostly based on _B/X Essentials_, so use that to fill in gaps.
-The big difference is that there are standard player facing results: 8+ for success with cost and 18+ for complete success, rather than having varying difficulty numbers.
-Resource management is also a big feature.
+# Strict Time Records

+Welcome to _Strict Time Records_ (_STR_)!
+This is a role-playing game based on a variety of games from the [Old School Renaissance](https://rpg.stackexchange.com/questions/1144/what-defines-the-old-school-renaissance).
+However, it incorporates some very new school ideas, such as success with cost and abstract but well integrated resource management.

+Note: yes, this is one crazy big doc.
+I'm iterating enough that it makes it easier to make changes in this format.
+Eventually I'll divide it up into different docs for different topics.
+Or maybe not.
+It is github after all.
+I dunno.

+### Blather

+Hi!
+I'm Phil Lewis.
+I wrote some of this and stole the rest.
+I'm going to use these sections to rant and ramble and add more context.
+Skip them if you're just looking for rules.

+The title is a Gygaxian reference to the first edition _Advanced Dungeons and Dragons Dungeon Master's Guide_ beseeching Dungeon Masters to use time pressure effectively.
+Way back in the mid 1980s, I found this idea fun in theory, but cumbersome in practice.
+One of the core goals of this system is to make that time pressure concept central to the game while keeping the fiddly bits manageable and meaningful.
+That's kind of my jam.
+I wrote another game called _Wrath of the Autarch_(https://www.drivethrurpg.com/product/191025/Wrath-of-the-Autarch) which is fun if you want a really deep dive on domain management.

+There is also a goal to hew somewhat close to a [B/X](https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic) core so I can use OSR content like [_Barrowmaze_](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) or [_Hot Springs Island_](https://www.drivethrurpg.com/product/215340/The-Dark-of-Hot-Springs-Island) or [_Night's Dark Terror_](https://www.drivethrurpg.com/product/17119/B10-Nights-Dark-Terror-Basic) without too much pain.

+This game itself probably doesn't fit into the OSR, but if you use B/X to cover up any holes (of which there are many), you'll probably be in pretty good shape.
+It also probably goes without saying, but you already need to understand RPGs and B/X to make sense of this.
+If you're completely new, get started with _5th Edition Dungeons and Dragons_ and come back after you've played a few games.

 # Core Mechanics

-The core mechanic for Lavender Hack is a player facing d20 system.
-Most rolls use one of six standard attributes: Strength, Dexterity, Wisdom, Intelligence, Constitution, and Charisma.
-You roll the d20, add an ability modifier, and compare against a fixed set of results.
-These attributes are on the 3-18 scale, and have the same bonuses as in B/X D&D.
+The core mechanic for _Strict Time Records_ is a player facing d20 (twenty sided die) system.
+Most rolls use a modifier based on one of six standard attributes: Strength (Str), Dexterity (Dex), Wisdom (Wis), Intelligence (Int), Constitution (Con), and Charisma (Cha).
+You roll the d20, add an ability modifier (which could be negative), and compare the total against a fixed set of results.
+These attributes are on the 3-18 scale, and have the same bonuses and penalties as in B/X D&D.

 * 18: +3
 * 16-17: +2